Raihanbook/feel-good-drink-frontend/README.md

-# Getting Started with Create React App
+# Feel Good Drink Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made for Curtin's Design subject, which focused mainly on the UI/UX of the website.

 ## Available Scripts